ridza-dev/ridza-dev/README.md

 - 👋 Hi, I’m @ahmadridza
 - 👀 I’m interested in Mobile development and Web Development
-- 🌱 I’m currently learning SQL and DataBase Management
+- 🌱 I’m currently learning Cloud Computing with Azure
-- 💞️ I’m looking to collaborate on any Interesting Software Development project using Flutter, React, or Angular
+- 💞️ I’m looking to collaborate on any Interesting Software Development project using Flutter, React, Angular and Ruby on Rails
 - 📫 How to reach me email: ridza.dev@gmail.com